Nonparametric estimation of multivariate convex-transformed densities: Main results

 where $R_{1}$ is the risk which corresponds to $l(x) = |x|$. \end{cor}

-Corollary~\ref{lb-cor} shows that for a fixed change in the value of the functional $T$, a family $p_{\varepsilon}$ which is closer to the true density $p$ with respect to Hellinger distance provides sharper lower bound.
-This suggests that for the functional $T$ which depends only on the local structure of the density we would like our family $\{p_{\varepsilon}\}$ to deviate from $p$ also locally.
-Below, we define formally such local deviations. \begin{defn} We call a family of measurable functions $\{p_{\varepsilon}\}$ a {\it deformation} of a measurable function $p$ if $p_{\varepsilon}$ is defined for any $\varepsilon>0$ small enough,
+Corollary~\ref{lb-cor} shows that for a fixed change in the value of the functional $T$, a~family $p_{\varepsilon}$ which is closer to the true density $p$ with respect to Hellinger distance provides a sharper lower bound.
+This suggests that for the functional $T$ which depends only on the local structure of the density, we would like our family $\{p_{\varepsilon}\}$ to deviate from $p$ also locally.
+Below, we formally define such local deviations. \begin{defn} We call a family of measurable functions $\{p_{\varepsilon}\}$ a \textit{deformation} of a measurable function $p$ if $p_{\varepsilon}$ is defined for any $\varepsilon>0$ small enough, $\lim_{\varepsilon\to0}\esssup|p-p_{\varepsilon}|=0$ and there exists a bounded family of real numbers $r_{\varepsilon}$ and a point $x_{0}$ such that